canonical/maas-anvil/README.md

 maas-anvil manifest generate
 ```

 A manifest file will be created in the default location `$HOME/.config/anvil/manifest.yaml`.
 If you have a running MAAS Anvil installation, the manifest file will be based on the configurations of your running MAAS Anvil cluster.
-If no bootstrap has been performed yet, you will receive a default configuration file that looks like this:
+If no bootstrap has been performed yet, you will receive a default configuration file that looks something like this:

 ```yaml
 deployment: